tel: +48 22 499 98 98

 1.84 ZŁ

-Give us a call tel: +48 888 99 98 98 or write via contact form on the contact page.
-You can check the power and the shape of neodymium magnets in our magnetic calculator magnetic mass calculator
+Give us a call tel: +48 888 99 98 98 or contact us via contact form on our website.
+You can check the mass and the appearance of neodymium magnets in our force calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.